SIFO – Small Intestine Fungal Overgrowth Symptoms and Treatment

 SIBO and SIFO can both cause digestive disturbances of almost any kind, but there is one distinguishing factor that makes me think its more of a fungal problem than bacterial and that is GAS!

 Bloating, belching, gas and distention are clinical keys to knowing that you may have a fungal infection vs. a bacterial infection.
 If you have gone on a low carb diet and saw significant changes and then reintroduced carbohydrates only to have bloating or gas, you likely still have a fungal infection.
 Clinically I have noted that fungal infections also seem to elicit additional symptoms such as brain fog and fatigue more often than bacterial infections which seem to be more local in symptomatology.
+Another unique symptom often see in the office that is associated more with SIFO than SIBO is a correlation to the ears.
+I have found that small intestine fungal overgrowth often is correlated with excess ear wax, balance disturbances and having the feeling of “plugged” ears all the time.

 Because lab testing is still at its infancy for almost all chronic diseases; symptoms, a thorough patient history and a well-educated doctor is truly the best way to diagnose and eliminate SIFO.
 (Yes there are lab tests for this, but they are either invasive or inconclusive.)